rcsb/qsa/README.md

-This repository contains the code for benchmarking the performance of Java MMTF parsing.
+This repository contains the code for topology-independent structure similarity search and alignment.

 ## How to run
 The best way is to use Maven.</br>